-Brunswick dren were Great Isla His son Jo wife were Joseph, M. had a nun R., Kingsle died young son, Willi second of ington's a from the g and died William, Island's pr

-MR. S. Comoved to
+Brunswick in 1730 a dres were George, I Great Island.
+From His son John was th wie were Ephraim Joseph, Mary, Almit had a numerous fan R, Kingsley and H died young.
+Sabrin son, William H. I second of the nam ington's army and from the governme and died in 1845 William, the son Island's prominent PRINCE A MR. S. C. Prince son of Pyrum moved to Orr's I

 Brunswick in 1730 and afterwards moved to Harding's Station.
 His children were George, Peter, Samuel and Caleb.
 John Coombs settled on Great Island.
 From his children was descended the Harpswell Coombses.
 His son John was the father of William by his first wife.
-By his second wife were Ephraim and Sabrina, William was the father of Samuel, Joseph, Mary, Almira and Betsey, there may have been others.
+By his second wife were Ephraim and Sabrina.
+William was the father of Samuel, Joseph, Mary, Almira and Betsey, there may have been others.
 Samuel had a numerous family.
 His sons who settled in Harpswell were James R., Kingsley and Harmon.
 Ephraim, a son of John by the second wife, died young.
 Sabrina married George Doughty of Topsham.
 The oldest son, William H. Doughty, lives at Orr's Island.
 John Coombs. the second of the name, settled in Harpswell and was an officer in Washington's army and after the war lived on Gun Point and drew a pension from the government.
 He lived to be one hundred and three years old and died in 1845.
 James R. Coombs, a son of Samuel, the son of William, the son of John, the Revolutionary soldier, is one of Orr's Island's prominent citizens, and well to do.
 PRINCE AND SONS, TRADERS AT ORR'S FORTY YEARS.
 MR. S. C. Prince of Orrs Island was born in Brunswick, Me.
 He was a son of Pyrum Prince who lived at Prince's Point in that town.
-He moved to Orr's Island in 1859 and soon after married a daughter of

-George Sinnett, direct descent of Michael the first settler.
-Mr. Prince has raised up a large family of children, the youngest daughter being the only one unmarried.
+He moved to Orr's Island in 1859 and soon after married a daughter of George Sinnett, direct descent of Michael the first settler.
+Mr. Prince har raised up a large family of children, the youngest daughter being the only one unmarried.
 ORR'S ISLAND BRIDGE.

 ORR'S Island's bridge was built in 1833.
-Samuel Orr, Ralph Johnson, David Wyer, Thomas Jack, Michael Sennett, John Conley, William Orr, Charles Black, Richard Orr, first of that name, in 1852 gave the bridge to the town.
+Samuel Orr, Ralph Johnson David Wyer, Thomas Jack, Michael Sennett, John Conley, William On Charles Black, Richard Orr, first of that name, in 1852 gave the bridge to the town.
 In 1857 the bridge was viciously destroyed by unknown persons, but was rebuilt soon after.
 BROWN'S CORNER.

-BROWN'S Corner is a collection of houses at the corner of Lovers Lane and the main street.
+BROWN'S Corner is a collection of houses at the corner of Lovers Land and the main street.
 This delightful situation is a quarter of a mile from the steamboat landing here.
-At the junction of the two roads is a nice grove of spruce to which summer people frequently resort to read and rest in the shade.
+At the junction of the two roads is a nice grove of spruce to which summer people frequently resort to read an rest in the shade.
 The land is high and overlooks a vast stretch of ocean and land scenery.
 Charles F. Brown and family own some of the best located lots on the Island; at this point the grove is included.
 Just over the hill to the eastward are three cottages called the Veterans Row belonging to three veterans of the Rebellion.
-Just above on the hill top is tler.
-Mr. Prince has ghter being the onl a quarter of a man of the two roads is y resort to read at wast stretch of occasions some of the beingluded.
-Just over the company of the hill top in the hill top in the company of the hill top in the hill top in the second of the company of the hill top in the hill top in the second of the company of the
+Just above on the hill top is first settler.
+Mr. Princest daughter being the GE.